Ready to think about building your first home?

 Under this scheme, a low deposit home loan is available to help West Australians finance an affordable home where other home loan lenders cannot provide assistance.
 Keystart’s loan is only available for owner occupiers, who can then buy or build a home anywhere in Western Australia.

-To find out of you qualify for a 2% deposit Keystart Home Loan speak to one of our in-house Lending Specialist’s today.
+To find out of you qualify for a 2% deposit Keystart Home Loan speak to one of our recommended Lending Specialist’s today.